Finkch/finchutil/README.md

 Caution!
 Picotron is still in development and revive has buggy behaviour when the target is already in memory; saving may not work propery.
 Use this function at your own risk.

+## log

+`log` will write to a text file in `appdata/logs`.
+The first non-flag argument is the file and everything else is the contents to write.
+There is no need to create the `logs` directory if it does not already exist, as that occurs automatically.
+The `-a` flag will append to the file rather than overwriting the file contents.
+If no file is specified, then it will write to `appdata/logs/log.txt`.
+The `log` terminal command relies on the logging function (confusingly, both are named `log.lua`).
+If the logging function is not correctly installed, the `log` terminal command will not work.

 ## startup.lua

-This startup file launches an instance of the terminal in the tooltray.
+This startup file does two things.
+A terminal instance is launced to the in the tooltray.
 It occupies a region in the top left of the tray, from the left side of the screen to just next to the current time.
+The logging function (not to be confused with the log terminal command) is mounted to `/ram/mount/log.lua`.